ethsana/sana-docs/docs/access-the-sana/upload-a-directory.md

 :::

 :::info
-If an uploaded directory contains an `index.html` file, when you navigate to the directory in a web browser it will automatically be served to users from our [Swarm gateways](https://gateway.ethswarm.org) as if it were a website hosted by a normal web server.
+If an uploaded directory contains an `index.html` file, when you navigate to the directory in a web browser it will automatically be served to users from our [Sana gateways](https://gateway.ethsana.org) as if it were a website hosted by a normal web server.
 Use this feature to host your unstoppable website on Sana!
 :::

 This feature makes use of the [tar](https://www.gnu.org/software/tar/) command line utility to package the directory into a single file that can then be uploaded to the Ant API for processing and distributed into the sana for later retrieval.